Cardinals vs. Giants Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Jack Flaherty (3-4) will take to the mound for the Cardinals and make his 14th start of the season.
+- The Cardinals' Jordan Montgomery (3-7) will make his 14th start of the season.

-- Flaherty has three starts in a row of five innings or more.
+- Montgomery has pitched five or more innings in three straight games and will look to extend that streak.

-- He has three appearances with no earned runs allowed in 13 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent